Child Death

 Sheffield Children’s NHS Foundation Tru…

-Concerns summary Junior staff failed to escalate concerns, exacerbated by unclear guidance on chickenpox reinfection, confirmation bias, and inadequate assessment of skin lesions.
+Concerns summary (AI summary) Junior staff failed to escalate concerns, exacerbated by unclear guidance on chickenpox reinfection, confirmation bias, and inadequate assessment of skin lesions.
 GP referrals were also not given sufficient weight, delaying crucial treatment.

 Callum Wong